Hestat/minerchk/README.md

 # minerchk
-Bash script to Check for malicious Cryptominig
+Bash script to Check for malicious Cryptomining